All Episodes

 Absolutely.

-Uh why is that a problem today?
+Why is that a problem today?

-Uh Red Cross is in Laurel, Mississippi now helping us.
+Red Cross is in Laurel, Mississippi now helping us.

 We're thankful for them.

-And so um So your effort was in ahead of those folks.
+So your effort was in ahead of those folks.

-I mean your effort was there days before there was anybody from FEMA or the Red Cross.
+I mean, your effort was there days before there was anybody from FEMA or the Red Cross?

-Uh yes, we were on site before any of those showed up.
+Yes, we were on site before any of those showed up.

 We actually had to take water in with us in order to cook.

-We took um our own generators to power our units, we took propane tanks where necessary.
+We took our own generators to power our units.

-I'm sending um I'm resupplying all of those.
+I'm sending, I'm resupplying all of those.

 Darwin Bacon with us, Arkansas Southern Baptist Convention, Christina Relief the day after.

-Christina relief in place, meals and water in place the day after in Kenner, Louisiana and the other two locations.
+Christina Relief in place, meals and water in place the day after in Kenner, Louisiana and the other two locations.

-I I have um uh notified all of the camps that if they're willing, I'll put the money and food to them so that when the evacuees arrive this evening and tomorrow, they'll have food and water, they'll have persons to greet them and welcome them, they'll have counselors on site.
+I have notified all of the camps that if they're willing, I'll put the money and food to them so that when evacuees arrive this evening and tomorrow, they'll have food and water.

 We had early meetings this morning to go over a checklist.

-We meet with the governor's office this afternoon to talk about utilization of those sites, and our buses are in uh en route now to New Orleans to evacuate persons.
+We meet with the governor's office this afternoon to talk about utilization of those sites.

 Darwin Bacon with us, Arkansas Southern Baptist Convention doing the work.